-Rangiroa, a one-hour flight from Tahiti, is the world’s second largest atoll.
-From the air it appears as a large pearl necklace gently placed on the water.
-Known as “The Infinite Lagoon,” Rangiroa’s coral ring creates a seemingly endless display of deep turquoise and lapis blue.
-Because there’s no island runoff, the visibility in the lagoon is over 150 feet and the temperature a constant 80 degrees.
+Rangiroa, a one-hour flight from Tahiti, is the world’s second-largest atoll.
+From the air, it appears as a large pearl necklace gently placed on the water.
+Known as “The Infinite Lagoon”, Rangiroa’s coral ring creates a seemingly endless display of deep turquoise and lapis blue.
+Because there’s no island runoff, the visibility in the lagoon is over 150 feet, and the temperature a constant 80 degrees.

 The famous Tiputa Pass, which provides an opening to the ocean, is rich with sea life.
-It’s known as one of the world’s greatest shark dives, and those who “shoot the pass” find themselves in the deep blue with literally scores of gray, black-tip, white-tip, lemon and nurse sharks.
+It’s known as one of the world’s greatest shark dives, and those who “shoot the pass” find themselves in the deep blue with literal scores of gray, black-tip, white-tip, lemon, and nurse sharks.
 Non-divers can try some world-class snorkeling and see schools of dolphins that gather in the pass.
 For the true adventurer, a two-hour boat ride across the lagoon leads to the Kia Ora Sauvage, a luxurious way to “rough it.”
 There’s no electricity at this remote property, but it offers spectacular scenery and complete solitude.
 Torchlit nights add to its exotic and romantic appeal.